A dietary supplement based on dry extract from roots of Rhodiola rosea.

 How and Why It Works?

-Rhodiola rosea (Golden root) is an adaptogenic herb.* Adaptogens including Rhodiola are a group of plants that can help your body in adapting to physical and environmental stressors.* Rhodiola is one of the most effective in this family, due to the fact that it contains active compounds (e.g. Rosavin) that have the ability to help the natural balance of cortisol.*
+Rhodiola rosea (Golden root) is an adaptogenic herb.* Natural products of relevance in the prevention Adaptogens including Rhodiola are a group of plants that can help your body in adaptiNatural products of relevance in the preventionng to physical and environmental stressors.* Rhodiola is one of the most effective in this family, due to the fact that it contains active compounds (e.g. Rosavin) that have the ability to help the natural balance of cortisol.*

 Its ingredients Rosavin and Salidroside help the body’s abilities and endurance during sport and in cases of physical and mental overwork.* [1, 2] VemoHerb® Rhodiola Rosea supports the body rid itself of toxins.* [3, 4]